Equivariant Spectral Flow and Equivariant $\eta$-invariants on Manifolds With Boundary: Introduction

-where the corresponding ingredients are respectively In other words, they provide an unified overview of ``spectral intersection counting'' via different perspectives.
-With these established, we can construct a boundary correction term for Toeplitz operators on manifolds with boundary \textit{with compact group actions} in the sequel \cite{limwang}.
-In particular, the correction term comprises an equivariant $\eta$-invariant and an equivariant spectral flow of a path of perturbed Dirac-type operators.
-This new invariant serves as an equivariant analog of the Dai-Zhang \textit{even}-type $\eta$-invariant in \cite{dai2006index}.

-The organisation of this paper is as follows.
-Section \ref{sec2} serves as station where the setups, assumptions, and notations are given and explained.
+where the corresponding ingredients are respectively The organisation of this paper is as follows.
+In Section \ref{sec2}, we lay out the basic setups, assumptions, and notations.
 In Section \ref{sec3}, we study the equivariant spectral flow of self-adjoint equivariant Fredholm operators via grid partitions.
 In Section \ref{sec4}, we study the equivariant Maslov index of pairs of $h$-Lagrangians.
 In Section \ref{sec5}, we discuss the equivariant winding number of some associated unitary operators and its relation with equivariant Maslov indices.
 Combining the notions in Sections \ref{sec4} and \ref{sec5}, we study an equivariant analog of Maslov triple indices which can be expressed as an algebraic combination of equivariant Maslov indices associated to three pairs of $H$-Lagrangians.
 Sections \ref{sec7} and \ref{sec8} are dedicated to the study of equivariant $\zeta$-determinants of self-adjoint elliptic equivariant Fredholm operators and its fundamental role in the equivariant analog of Scott-Wojciechowski's theorem.
 Lastly, in Section \ref{sec9} we discuss the equivariant $\eta$-invariants of Dirac operators on manifolds with boundary and its relation with the equivariant Maslov triple index associated to a triple of boundary projections. \\

-\textbf{Acknowledgement.} The year 2020 is truly a challenging year that has impacted our lives profoundly.
-The first author wishes to express his gratitude to Universiti Sains Malaysia for keeping his job throughout the pandemic.
-Part of the work was done while the first author visited the Research Center for Operator Algebras at East China Normal University back in October 2019.
-He is grateful to the center for financial support.
-The second author acknowledges support from grants NSFC-11801178 and Shanghai Rising-Star Program 19QA1403200.\\